Banner Health

 • Stiffness: Your elbow may feel stiff or hard to move in the morning.

-• Burning: A burning feeling on the outside of the elbow that may reach down the forearm.
+• Burning sensation: A burning feeling that may radiate down the forearm.

 If you notice these symptoms for more than a few weeks or if they affect your daily activities, consult a health care provider.